Need Gutters Repaired

 What are the average prices for gutter replacement or repairs?

-• Repairs cost approximately 60 percent of the cost of replacement.
-Your average house is approximately $1,000 for new gutters, so it can cost approximately $600 to fix them.
+• Repairs cost about 60 percent of the cost of replacement.
+Your average house is about $1,000 for new gutters, so it can cost about $600 to fix them.
 Most of the time it’s better to replace them.

 Do you recommend gutter guards, screens or covers?

 • Screens don’t work as well because of the fuzzies from oak trees in the spring.
-Gutter hoods are expensive, yet they make your gutters zero to little maintenance, so they say!
+Gutter hoods are expensive, but they make your gutters zero to little maintenance, so they say!

-• There are several different types & we recommend the one that’s right for your situation.
+• There are several different types and we recommend the one that’s right for your situation.

 • We recommend using aluminum type gutter guards.
 With a spring/Fall Gutter Cleaning!